 In many businesses, failure is a dirty word.
 More traditional management practices focus on planning and preparation, so you don’t fail.
 For example, you don’t write the marketing plan, so it’ll fail.
 You write the marketing plan based on market research and brand strategy, so it’ll succeed.

 But here’s the thing.
 We’re not against planning.
 You have to plan.
 But remember, these plans exist to help you set the long-term direction.
 They stop you veering off on weird tangents and wild goose chases.

 But because they’re long-term, they take a long time to craft.
 By the time you’ve written them, circumstances may have changed.
 They’re slow.
 And often, you can’t afford to be slow.

-If you’ve your own online store, you can run smaller, faster test activity alongside your planning process.
-Try things out with a small segments.
+If you’ve your own online store, you can run smaller, faster test activities alongside your planning process.
+Try things out with small segments.
 Fix issues, especially those which crop up just after you launch.

 If it works, brilliant.
 Do it again.
 If it doesn’t, no big loss.
 Say f*ck it.
 Move on to the next test.

 But not everyone gets this.
 Some people get stuck on the fact it didn’t work.
 They point the finger.
 They use it to put up barriers.
 That’s unhelpful and obstructive.